 - 23.3 HKCC operates transparently, and provides sufficient information for HKCC Participants and other interested parties to identify and evaluate the risks associated with using HKCC's services and facilities.
-HKCC makes the following information publicly available on the HKEx website: - (a) the HKCC Rules and HKCC Procedures, including fees and upcoming amendments; - (b) risk management arrangements, including high level summaries of the back-testing and sensitivity analysis results; - (c) clearing and settlement arrangements during typhoons and rainstorms;
+HKCC makes the following information publicly available on the HKEX website: - (a) the HKCC Rules and HKCC Procedures, including fees and upcoming amendments: - (b) risk management arrangements, including high level summaries of the back-testing and sensitivity analysis results; - (c) clearing and settlement arrangements during typhoons and rainstorms;

-&lt;sup>37 The Chinese version expressly states that in the event of any conflict between the meaning of words or terms in the Chinese version and in the English version, the English version shall prevail.
+38 If there is any conflict between the meaning of words or terms in the Chinese version and in the English version, the meaning of the English version shall prevail.

 - (d) DCASS/CCMS Terminal User Guides, including details of DCASS/CCMS design and operations, description of DCASS/CCMS reports, data files and report data file formats; - (e) PRiME Margining Guide, providing details of PRiME calculation algorithm; - (f) margin table, listing the estimated amount of client margin; and - (g) circulars and briefing materials for major projects. - 23.4 HKCC organises regular training classes to help HKCC Participants and potential applicants to understand the DCASS/CCMS operations and risk management arrangements.
-HKCC holds briefing sessions, seminars and informal meetings with HKCC Participants to facilitate their understanding of new initiatives (e.g. risk management reform measures, RMB Currency Futures, system infrastructure enhancements such as extension of after-hours futures trading and clearing) and the associated risk management measures, where appropriate.
-HKCC Participants and other interested parties can also call dedicated hotlines and send emails to HKCC if they have any question. - 23.5 Currently, HKCC publishes extensive periodic transaction data, including contract volume and open interest by derivatives products, through the HKEx website.
-Please refer to Section V List of Publicly Available Resources on the HKEx Website, for a list of publicly available resources about HKCC. - 23.6 HKCC will consider the findings and conclusions of the consultation by the CPSS-IOSCO on "Public quantitative disclosure standards for central counterparties" when these are published in due course, and may thereupon disclose other basic data. - 23.7 HKCC has plans to update this disclosure document following any material change and, at the minimum, at least every two years in accordance with the Disclosure Framework.
+Where appropriate, HKCC holds briefing sessions, seminars and informal meetings with HKCC Participants to facilitate their understanding of new initiatives (e.g. physically settled CNH and USD gold futures contracts, system infrastructure enhancements such as extension of after-hours futures trading and clearing) and the associated risk management measures.
+HKCC Participants and other interested parties can also call dedicated hotlines and send emails to HKCC if they have any questions. - 23.5 Currently, HKCC publishes extensive periodic transaction data, including contract volume and open interest by derivatives products, through the HKEX website.
+Please refer to Chapter 5 List of Publicly Available Resources on the HKEX Website, for a list of publicly available resources about HKCC. - 23.6 HKCC publishes quantitative disclosure documents in accordance with the guidelines set forth in the "Public quantitative disclosure standards for central counterparties" released by CPMI-IOSCO in February 2015. - 23.7 HKCC has plans to update this disclosure document following material changes and, at a minimum, at least every two years in accordance with the Disclosure Framework.